 This is not mercy.
 You can’t kill a woman.
 Pathetic.
 If you can’t kill a woman you are less than a thug.
 You’ll never make it to the top.

 That’s ok, I seem to have a thing for stupid pathetic men like you.
 I can accept defeat if it comes from your hand.
-I will let you in a secret, assassins must die when they lose.
+I will let you in on a secret, assassins must die when they lose.
 Open your eyes and never look back.

 She then proceeds to blow her head off.

 I can imagine that a lot of people who play video games, myself included, want to be someone cooler than actually are, which is essentially what Travis wants.
 In a way, this makes him pretty relatable.
-When he makes crass retorts and dumb one-liners, even when he kills enemies, he does for the same reason most of us do; it’s cool and that’s understandable despite how messed up it actually is out of context.
+When he makes crass retorts and dumb one-liners when he kills enemies, he does for the same reason most of us do; it’s cool and that’s understandable despite how messed up it actually is out of context.

 I dare say, I think there’s a little bit of Travis in every gamer.
 Not the lecherous, rude parts, although that can apply to some people.
-Rather the part that drives you to keep going, to find the last collectible, to beat that hard as balls boss, to spend hours perfecting that one combo, swearing and reveling in violence the entire way through.
-The part of you that wants to be number 1, for no other reason than because you can.
+Rather the part that drives you to keep going, to find the last collectible, to beat that hard-as-balls boss, to spend hours perfecting that one combo, swearing and reveling in violence the entire way through.
+The part of you that wants to be Number 1, for no other reason than because you can.
 That part of you that wants to be a hero even if you really aren’t.

 No More Heroes

-So to clarify at this point, I don’t think No More Heroes is trying to make a moral argument that violent video games are bad or gamers are bad people for wanting to play violent video games or that gamers would behave like Travis in real life.
+So to clarify at this point, I don’t think No More Heroes is trying to make a moral argument that violent video games are bad or gamers are bad people for wanting to play violent video games, or that gamers would behave like Travis in real life.
 No More Heroes is still a violent video game, it would be a bit hypocritical if it was trying to argue these things.

 No More Heroes would go on to have two sequels and a Spin-off.
-No More Heroes 2, which wasn’t directed by Suda51 noticeably strays from the themes of the previous games and plays a lot of its satire straight.
+No More Heroes 2, which wasn’t directed by Suda51 noticeably strays from the themes of the previous game and plays a lot of its satire straight.
 Now there is an actual UAA and the game seems to actively want Tarvis to come off as cool.
 That being said it also furthers his development from the first game, showing him overcoming his flaws and becoming a better person, in his own unique way.
-Where No More Heroes 3 will go at this point is unknown but with Suda once again at the helm, I remain optimistic that Travis will be getting up to some serious trouble.
+Where No More Heroes 3 will go at this point is unknown but with Suda once again at the helm, I remain optimistic that Travis will be getting into some serious trouble.